GoogleChrome/web.dev/src/site/content/en/blog/quintoandar/index.md

 - Their performance as measured by [Core Web Vitals](/vitals/) was not optimized, and there were known issues regarding slow page loads, slow responsiveness to user input, and layout instability.
 - Their [bounce rates](https://en.wikipedia.org/wiki/Bounce_rate) were high, even if we expected them to be higher than in other parts of the app.
-- The [page experience update in Google Search](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) — which, at that time, was not yet released — would include Core Web Vitals into the ranking algorithm, meaning page performance could affect how search results were going to be displayed.
+- The [page experience update in Google Search](https://developers.google.com/search/blog/2020/11/timing-for-page-experience)&mdash;which, at that time, was not yet released&mdash;would include Core Web Vitals into the ranking algorithm, which meant page performance could affect how search results were going to be displayed.

 At the same time, we identified some developer experience opportunities that could unlock gains in other projects across the company:

-- Our server-side rendering logic — which renders all high-traffic pages, including condominium pages — was created in-house, and became too complex to maintain and onboard new hires.
+- Our server-side rendering logic&mdash;which renders all high-traffic pages, including condominium pages&mdash;was created in-house, and became too complex to maintain and onboard new hires.
 - Essential features to achieve good app performance, such as [code splitting](https://developer.mozilla.org/docs/Glossary/Code_splitting), also required a custom setup plus manual work from the developers.
 - QuintoAndar has over 30 [React](https://reactjs.org) web applications.
 Delivering updates to these applications and maintaining them in accordance to best practices is an arduous task.